 Selection of the Consultants

-The Request for Proposals (RFP) process for consultants and criteria for selecting them will be determined by the CAG in coordination with Vital Communities staff and will be clearly articulated.
+The Request for Proposals (RFP) process for consultants and criteria for selecting them was determined by the CAG in coordination with Vital Communities staff and was clearly articulated.

-- The CAG, in coordination with Vital Communities staff, will determine the rubric by which consultants’ proposals will be evaluated
+- The CAG, in coordination with Vital Communities staff, determined the rubric by which consultants’ proposals were evaluated

 - Emphasis on expertise on racial/intersectional equity and on organizational development.
-Successful applications can include either or both sets of skills and experience.
+Successful applications could include either or both sets of skills and experience.

 - The requirement that consultants articulate the desired outcome of this cohort with a few high-level bullet points defining success.